CMCD1996/Portfolio/resume.md

 * Placed 3rd; represented the University of Auckland, competed against eight teams to research the NZX listed Comvita, forecast the share price, and present a recommendation

 # **Projects & skills**

+### **Engineering Science**

+* Engineering scientists use mathematical models and advanced computing to simulate real-world processes, systems and solutions in order to solve the complex problems posed by industry and society.
+The specialisation builds skills in data science, artificial intelligence, linear and non-linear programming, optimisation, computer science, continuum mechanics, statistics and mathematics.
+I am equipped to solve problems related to technology, energy, finance, healthcare, telecommunications, transport, mining and infrastructure.
+Engineering Science is taught at a few other schools around the world under different names: Stanford as Management Science and Engineering, Oxford as Engineering Science and Princeton as Operations Research and Financial Engineering.

 ### **Global Carbon Pricing Optimisation Model (2020)**